top of page

 The Edge III eventually replaced the Edge Pro II for Ibanez's Korean and Indonesian-made guitars including the 2005-2010 RG370DXL and the 2009-2012 USA-only RG5EX1L, both made in Indonesia.

-Edge Zero tremolo with ZPS3
+Edge Zero Tremolo with ZPS3

 One common complaint about the Edge Zero is that it lacks the steel backing plate for the fine tuner screws, which was a feature of the earlier designs.
 This change means that the fine tuners are threaded directly into the more brittle zinc alloy of the tremolo body, which, with even general use, can cause this brittle metal to crack.